sschreyer/react-native-unity-view/README.md

 **The package has been successfully tested on React Native 0.66, Unity 2020.3.x, iOS / Android.**

-**This project may or may not be updated depending on the further use of it at my workplace, however feel free to fork it**
+**This project is only being maintained for my team's specific purposes.**

 ## Install

-`yarn add @yiheyang/react-native-unity-view`
+`yarn add @sschreyer/react-native-unity-view`

 ## Configuration